What to do if your life insurance claim is denied

 Life insurance companies deny claims if the insured:

-• Died by suicide: Insurers won’t pay out for death caused by self-harm while the suicide clause is in effect (usually the first two years of a policy).
+• Died by suicide: Insurers won’t pay out for death caused by self-harm while the suicide clause is in effect (usually the first two years of a policy, also called the contestability period).

-• Died doing an excluded activity: Policies won’t cover someone dying while committing a crime or any other activity explicitly excluded in their policy.
+• Died doing an excluded activity: Policies won’t cover certain causes of death, such as death while committing a crime or any other activity explicitly excluded in their policy.
+For example, some policies have an aviation exclusion, meaning the death benefit won’t get paid if the person insured dies while piloting a plane.

 • Lied on their application: The benefit could be reduced or completely denied if any information was intentionally misrepresented on the application.

-• Stopped paying their premiums: Once you miss multiple premium payments, your policy is canceled
+• Stopped paying their premiums: if you miss one premium payment, most insurance companies have a 30-day grace period.
+But if you miss multiple payments, your policy will be canceled

-“If someone’s claim is denied, there’s going to be a very clear reason why,“ says Jake Herskovits, a life insurance sales specialist at Policygenius.
-“Maybe they’re not the beneficiary that’s listed or the person died by suicide in the first two years.”
+“If someone’s claim is denied, there’s going to be a very clear reason why,” says Jake Herskovits, a life insurance sales specialist at Policygenius.
+“Maybe they’re not the beneficiary that’s listed, or the [insured] person died by suicide in the first two years [of the policy].”

 Beyond that, Herskovits says, it’s unlikely you’ll ever have a claim denied.

-If your claim is denied for any of the reasons above, you won’t have much success appealing the provider’s decision.
-Life insurance policies include language that voids your coverage for non-payment or if you lied during the application process.
+If your claim is denied for any of the reasons above, you won’t have much success appealing the insurer’s decision.
+Life insurance policies include language that voids your coverage for non-payment or for dishonesty during the application process.

 → Learn more about when life insurance companies won’t pay out

-When a provider denies your life insurance claim, you’ll get a written notice explaining their decision in detail.
+When an insurance company denies a life insurance claim, the beneficiary of the policy will get a written notice with an explanation of the decision.
 If you think your claim was wrongly denied, start with a call to the insurance company.

 Contact the insurer

-Your insurance provider can answer questions about your claim and explain their appeals process.
+The insurance company can answer questions about your claim, tell you what paperwork you need, and explain their appeals process.
 You’ll usually need to present proof to support your appeal, which may include:

 • Autopsy report